danny6514/danny6514.github.io/README.md

 ## Shaders

-This modpack comes with **Complementary Shader**, it is disabled by default as it is GPU-hungry.
+This modpack comes with (Complementary Shader)[https://www.curseforge.com/minecraft/customization/complementary-shaders], it is disabled by default as it is GPU-hungry.
 For those with a more powerful GPU, turning it on will significantly improve the graphics.
 To enable: Press ESC in game --> Options --> Video Settings --> Shader Packs --> Select "ComplementaryShaders_vx.x.zip" then click "Done"

 Feel free to also browse around for other shaders, as long as it is compatible with 1.18.2 and Iris (we are not using Optifine).

 ## Resource Packs

-This modpack comes with two resource packs: Faithful 64x and Better Leaves.
+This modpack comes with two resource packs: [Faithful 64x](https://www.curseforge.com/minecraft/texture-packs/faithful-64x) and [Better Leaves](https://www.curseforge.com/minecraft/texture-packs/motschens-better-leaves).
 Again, feel free to replace as you see fit: https://www.curseforge.com/minecraft/texture-packs?filter-game-version=2020709689%3A9008&filter-sort=4